 Once you retire, your sources of income change radically.
 Though you may supplement your retirement income with a part-time job, most of it will come from what you’ve saved and invested and Social Security.
 But here’s something you may not know: it isn’t how much you’ve saved, it’s what you do with your savings.
-As James Nichols, Head of Retirement Income and Advice Strategy for Voya Retirement Solutions, said on USAToday.com: “The reality is, when you’re moving into retirement, a big pile of money doesn’t do you much good unless you know how to turn that into income.”
+As James Nichols, Head of Retirement Income and Advice Strategy for Voya Retirement, said on USAToday.com: “The reality is, when you’re moving into retirement, a big pile of money doesn’t do you much good unless you know how to turn that into income.”

 Not all retirement savings are the same

-At this point you may want to bring in a financial advisor to formulate a plan based on the pros and cons of your various income sources.
+At this point you may want to bring in a financial professional to formulate a plan based on the pros and cons of your various income sources.
 For example, withdrawals from 401ks or Traditional IRAs are fully taxable.
 On the other hand, qualified withdrawals from Roth plans are paid out to you income tax-free.
 A well-designed and managed cash value life insurance policy can also potentially be a source of supplemental retirement income.1 And if you start drawing your Social Security benefit before age 65, you won’t receive your full benefit.
 To maximize your income stream over the length of retirement (which could be over 30 years), you may want to think about adjusting some of your savings strategies today.

 Keeping it real